 Group leader : H. Cremer

-We study the molecular mechanisms that control the determination of neural stem cells in the mammalian forebrain and the stepwise differentiation and integration of new neurons in the circuitry.
+We study the genes and molecular mechanisms that control determination and proliferation of neural stem cells and their differentiation into functional neurons.

 July 11th, 2019